 Dr. Estey is a veterinary neurologist at Animal Emergency and Special Center in Parker, Colorado.
 Her team routinely treats seizures, brain, and spinal cord tumors, and disorders of the vestibular system, among many other conditions.

 Yes, the virtual continuing education offering will count towards meeting your CE requirement for license renewal in Indiana.
-You do have to participate in the session at the time “it is scheduled” on the program for the offering to be live.
+You MUST participate in the session at the time “it is scheduled” on the program for the offering to be live.
 This allows you to hear the presentation of the presenter and engage with questions.